jhmccandless/web_hb/README.old.md

   maybe have /workout*{WORKOUT TYPE} or /form*{FORM TYPE}
 - ability to choose workout form type from the form page as well as the homepage
 - field validations
+- using more exact time keeping with using dates